 How to Remove the Warning Banners in Your Organization

 To remove external warning banners from emails that are received by your users, you will need to whitelist KnowBe4 in your mail client.
-Please see our Whitelisting Data and Anti-Spam Filtering Information article for more information.
+If you’re using advanced delivery policies, navigate to the How to Remove the Warning Banner With HTML section of this article.

 - Navigate to your Exchange or Microsoft 365 account.

-- Click the last KnowBe4 mail rule in your priority list and then click the pencil icon beneath Rules.
+- Select the check box next to the last KnowBe4 mail rule in your priority list.
+Then, click Edit.

 - Click More options.